blessed-sibanda/ansaz/book/5-questions.md

 <% end %>
 ```

-Update the database seeds with more data to see the search feature in aaction
+Update the database seeds with more data to see the search and tagging features in action

 `db/seeds.rb`